 You can obtain these metrics by using segments to isolate groups of visitors and compare them to one another.
 By creating multiple segments, you’ll find differences in behavior and interests among various sub-groups.

 By creating a segment for each Foleon publication, you can also compare their relative success.
-This enables you to optimize your content and improve over time.
+This enables you to optimize your collateral and improve over time.

 Default segments and custom segments